morepath/morepath/doc/web.rst

                 "http://example.com/people/one_twonson"]
   }

+JSON is the most common data representation language used in REST web services.
+The main alternative is XML.
+While XML does offer more extensive tooling support, it is a lot more verbose and more difficult to process than JSON.
+JSON is already very close to the data structures of many programming languages, including JavaScript and Python.

 In Python, JSON can be constructed by combining Python dictionaries and lists with strings, numbers, booleans and ``None``.